timkmecl/chatgpt-vscode/README.md

 - Your `user-agent` and `IP address` **must match** from the real browser window you're logged in with to the one you're using for `ChatGPTAPI`.
 - You must use **`node >= 18`**.
 Type `node -v` in the terminal to check you version.
 - You should **not be using this account while the extension is using it**, because that browser window may refresh one of your tokens and invalidate the extension's session.
+- There are currently users who have issues even when following all of the above (see this [comment](https://github.com/timkmecl/chatgpt-vscode/issues/4#issuecomment-1350562961)). **If you're using Chrome** to obtain the tokens, try using a different browser (e.g. Brave), as it seems like using Chrome is often the cause of this.

 ## Using the Extension